 Research and development expenses also include costs of acquired product licenses and related technology rights where there is no alternative future use, costs of prototypes used in research and development, consultant fees and amounts paid to collaborative partners.
-The Company expects that research and development expenses in the future will also include the costs of the Company's collaborative gene therapy research programs, including the costs of its research collaboration with the University of Massachusetts Medical School ("UMMS"), entered into in February 2018.

 All research and development expenses are charged to operations as incurred in accordance with ASC 730, Research and Development.
 The Company accounts for non-refundable advance payments for goods and services that will be used in future research and development activities as expenses when the service has been performed or when the goods have been received, rather than when the payment is made.